History of BGR

 The oil bust of the 1980s ravaged the Louisiana economy, and BGR suffered right alongside it.
 By the middle of the decade, the organization was cash-strapped.
 Jim Brandt, who became executive director in 1987, found the office (then on Gravier Street) to be “decrepit.”
 He had to spend money out of his own pocket to buy a chair for his office.
 “It was as far down as the organization could have fallen,” Brandt says.

 But Brandt credits the board, under the leadership of Harry Blumenthal, with keeping BGR afloat.
-“The core board support never wavered in terms of reviving the organization,” says Brandt, who is now president of PAR.
+“The core board support never wavered in terms of reviving the organization,” says Brandt, who later served as president of PAR until 2010.

 Over the next 12 years, the board and Brandt rebuilt BGR.
 They expanded BGR’s scope to include metropolitan studies.
 They initiated School Board Watch, Breakfast Briefings, and Excellence in Government Awards.
 They raised BGR’s output, its reputation, and its visibility in the community.